KartavyaSharma/personal-website-v0/content_scripts/workspace/__workspace.md

 Werkzeug==1.0.1
 ```

-To install the aforementioned modules into our virtual environment, run:
+To install the aforementioned modules into your virtual environment, run:

 ```bash
 $ python -m pip install -r requirements.txt